robinoosterik2/Global-QF-list/data/uk_RQF.md

 ## 🔍 Key Features

-- **Flexibility**: Qualifications are built using a credit-based system, allowing for flexible learning pathways
-- **Transparency**: Clear level indicators show the relative difficulty and size of qualifications
 - **Progression**: Designed to support progression between levels and types of qualifications
 - **Recognition**: Helps employers and educators understand the level and content of qualifications